 Since this story was written in the early 1990's, a lot has changed in Batopilas, Creel and the Copper Canyon in general.
 The entire road from Creel to Batopilas is now paved.
 The area is pretty much under the control of the cartels, but you can still visit - they leave tourists alone.
 I drove there in 2016 and had a good time.
 Eventually I will write an article about it.
-This is a story.
+This is a story - not an article.

 Creel and Batopilas have come a long way in the last few years.
 Whether it is forward or backward depends on your point of view.
 Some purists decry the fact that there are now a few hotels in all price ranges, restaurants, a couple of bars and guides.
 Old-timers (those who "discovered" the place before 1960) liked it when it was more primitive.
 Now it has electricity, a few doctors and dentists and a pharmacy.
 Whenever some "old-timer" starts talking about the good old days, I like to throw that in.

 I bring this up here, because Creel is on the verge of changing dramatically.
 Many of the changes have already occurred.
 I've met people there who already think there are too many tourists.
 My own, very personal opinion is that change is not always bad.
 In my opinion, putting up a high-rise hotel that blocks the view of the natural attraction of a place defiles it.
 Of course, that's just my opinion.
 For those who work at the high-rise, it is a good thing.
 For those who have never seen the natural beauty before, they don't know better.
 Change is change.
 For those who have to live in primitive places, running water and electricity and doctors are pretty nice things to have.
 For those "old-timers" who died or got very sick because of a lack of medical care, change a little earlier would have been a nice thing.
 So, when you go to Creel, just be grateful that you got there when you did.
 Live for today.